Where Have All the Pain Doctors Gone?

 Results from Vertex Pharmaceuticals’ Phase 2 clinical trial show that suzetrigine is essentially no more effective than a placebo in relieving back and hip pain caused by lumbosacral radiculopathy (LSR).

-Although the difference between 2.02 and 1.98 is statistically meaningless, Vertex claimed the overall findings were “statistically significant and clinically meaningful” in a press release.
+Although the difference between 2.02 and 1.98 is minuscule, Vertex claimed the overall findings were “statistically significant and clinically meaningful” in a press release.
 The company blamed the lackluster results on the placebo effect and the difficulty of treating lumbosacral radiculopathy.

 “Suzetrigine has again demonstrated its potential to fill an important unmet need in the treatment of pain,” said Carmen Bozic, MD, Executive Vice President and Chief Medical Officer at Vertex.
 “We did not see separation between the suzetrigine and the placebo arms.
 Yet our post-hoc analyses suggest that this could be due to the high placebo response in this study.”